rakutentech/android-miniapp/README.md

 ## How to build

 This repository uses submodules for some configuration, so they must be initialized first.
 Make sure you have added [SSH Keys](https://github.com/settings/keys).
-Read how to [Adding a new SSH key to your Github account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).
+Read how to [Connect to Github with SSH](https://docs.github.com/en/authentication/connecting-to-github-with-ssh).
 Next, you can update the submodule and initialize:

 ```bash